All documents must be translated into English.

 The Provost's Scholarships are awarded based on the applicant's academic record, and can range between $5,000 - $15,000 (USD).

-Global Citizenship Awards are granted to students who demonstrate exemplary leadership qualities and outstanding service to their local communities outside of the classroom.
+Global Leadership Awards are granted to students who demonstrate exemplary leadership qualities and outstanding service to their local communities outside of the classroom.
 In addition to the International Student Scholarship (outlined above), students who are chosen for the Global Citizenship Award will receive a bonus award of $2,000 (USD).

 Canadian Provincial Scholarships are automatically given to students from Canada with a cumulative academic standing of 85 or higher.
 In addition to the International Student Scholarship (outlined above), students who qualify for the Canadian Provincial Scholarship will receive a bonus award of $2,000 (USD).

 After Wells has received your non-refundable* enrollment deposit ($300 USD) and the Certification of Finances with supporting documentation, we will review your file to issue a Form I-20.
 You will need the I-20 to apply for an F-1 visa stamp at a U.S. Consulate.

 The Sullivan Center for Business and Entrepreneurship